 We have a full-time technician and coordinator dedicated to supporting the laptop program.
-Mitch Versteeg is available to help troubleshoot and resolve software problems, arrange hardware-related repairs, re-install programs, or whatever might be necessary to return your computer to working condition.
-His contact information is included at the end of this letter.
+Lieb Chol is available to help troubleshoot and resolve software problems, arrange hardware-related repairs, re-install programs, or whatever might be necessary to return your computer to working condition.
+His contact information is included at the end of this page.

 What if I drop my machine or it is stolen?

 The college purchases insurance for each unit, which is included in the program costs.
 The deductible for any and all claims is $500.

 If my machine needs to go into service, do I get a loaner?

 We do have a limited number of loaners available for use while repairs are being completed.
-We will make every effort to get a machine into a student’s hands, but we can’t make that guarantee.
+We will make every effort to get a machine into your hands, but we can’t make that guarantee.
 The college computer labs will be available for use, and there are several options on campus for short-term laptop checkout if a loaner is not available at a particular time.

 What happens if I decide to leave the university before the end of the program?

 You have two options, defined by the agreement contract terms.

 - The second option is to purchase the remaining contract balance outright.

 If I already have a laptop or I want to purchase my own, can I still get software or support from this program?

 We can only support machines that are in the Design Laptop Program due to software restrictions and configuration issues.
 TechCYte at the University Bookstore is a source for purchasing software and university IT Computer Services can perform hardware and software support (at a cost) for a personally purchased unit not in the Design Laptop Program.

 Office: 430 Design